ashly922/holbertonschool-system_engineering-devops/0x00-shell_basics/README.md

-1-listit - command ls will display list of contents 2-bring_me_home - cd will return you to home directory 3-listfiles - ls -l will list files in long format
+1-listit - command ls will display list of contents 2-bring_me_home - cd will return you to home directory 3-listfiles - ls -l will list files in long format 4-listmorefiles - ls -a will list all files including hidden files